johnqh/inscription-trading-api/README.md

 # inscription-trading-api

-This API provides a JSON-based interface with a MySQL database to store indexing information, orders, and records.
+This API provides a JSON-based interface with a MySQL database to store indexing information, orders, and records for the BRC-20 inscription trading system.
+It also includes an order matching system so that orders in the order book can be fulfilled.

 ## Database setup